rs23252/ikea-go-intro/labs/first/README.md

 ## Introduction to Go
 📋 Write you first Go program.
+- Create a folder named `learning-go` inside your home folder.
-- create a folder to keep you go program files.
+- This folder will be used to keep all the go programs we will create while learning.
-- open your favourite IDE and point it to the folder you just created.
+- Open your favourite IDE and point it to the folder you just created.
-- name your file as `main.go`
+- Name your file as `main.go`

 ```go
 package main